ammar-tanwar/bloglearnbay/posts/best-ai-ebooks-for-you-to-explore-and-refine-domain-knowledge.md

 ---
 title:  Best AI eBooks For You To Explore And Refine Domain Knowledge
-desc: "Raw data is available in every industry.
-However, data is a new resource for businesses to improve, so artificial intelligence and machine learning are integrated into every industry.
-Automation in business processes is the main goal of Industry 4.0."
+desc: "Looking for the best AI eBooks?
+Check out our collection of top AI eBooks for you to explore and refine your domain knowledge.
+From books on machine learning and artificial intelligence to data science and big data, we've got you covered.
+So what are you waiting for?
+Start reading today!"
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/aie-1.jpg"
 date: "November 11, 2022"